Reviewing 908 Devices (MASS) and Its Peers

 |2.47

-908 Devices presently has a consensus price target of $30.00, suggesting a potential upside of 125.56%.
-As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 29.92%.
-Given 908 Devices’ stronger consensus rating and higher probable upside, research analysts plainly believe 908 Devices is more favorable than its competitors.
+908 Devices currently has a consensus target price of $30.00, suggesting a potential upside of 95.31%.
+As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 20.96%.
+Given 908 Devices’ stronger consensus rating and higher probable upside, research analysts clearly believe 908 Devices is more favorable than its rivals.

-79.2% of 908 Devices shares are owned by institutional investors.
-Comparatively, 61.0% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by institutional investors.
-51.1% of 908 Devices shares are owned by company insiders.
-Comparatively, 16.1% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-This table compares 908 Devices and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares 908 Devices and its rivals’ net margins, return on equity and return on assets.

 |908 Devices